 Dr Edward Wright is a Lecturer in Sociology and Criminology.
-He currently lectures on the sociology of crime, explaining criminal behaviour, social structure and social life, and race and racism.
+He currently lectures on a range of modules across sociology and criminology.
+Ed is also year one tutor for BA Sociology.

-Dr Wright is a qualitative researcher, whose overall research focus is to contribute to social theory through qualitative research.
+Dr Wright is a qualitative researcher and social theorist.
 His doctorate - an ethnography of a boxing club - hosted a theoretical discussion principally between the sociologies of Bauman and Bourdieu in terms of identity in late modernity.
 Through this, Edward's work engages with theories of knowledge, time, capitalism, social divisions, and embodiment.
 Edward has also been involved in research on modern slavery and mental healthcare, imprisonment, and capoeira.
-He has recently published in The International Review for The Sociology of Sport and The Sociological Review, and continues to write for publication, both alone and in collaboration with others.
+He has recently contributed to a special issue of Emotion, Space and Society (Reclaiming failure in geography: academic honesty in a neoliberal world) and continues to write for publication, both alone and in collaboration with others.

 Select Conference Papers